4.86 from 7 votes

 Serving Suggestions

-This prawn and chorizo pasta is delicious as a standalone dish but if you want to increase the spread, here are some pairings I would go for.
+This prawn and chorizo pasta is delicious as a standalone dish but if you want to increase the spread, here are some pairings I would go for, especially if you’re serving prawn chorizo linguine.

-If you have any leftover prawn and chorizo pasta, pack it into an airtight container once it cools.
+Refrigerator: If you have any leftover prawn and chorizo pasta, pack it into an airtight container once it cools.
 Then, store it in the fridge.
-It should last for 3-4 days in the refrigerator.
-Simply microwave the leftovers to heat them up.
+This prawn chorizo recipe should last for 3-4 days in the refrigerator.

 FAQs

-Do I have to use butter for this recipe?
+Do I have to use butter for prawn and chorizo pasta?

 How can I make prawn and chorizo pasta healthy?

 This is a fairly healthy dish already.
-However, you can add some veg if you want additional nutrients.
+However, you can add some veg if you want additional nutrients in your chorizo and prawn recipes.
 Try mixing in spinach or baby kale.
-You can also swap out the pasta for veggie noodles to cut down on carbs.

-Can I buy chorizo that is not spicy?
+Can I buy chorizo that is not spicy for prawn and chorizo pasta?

 You can opt for mild chorizo if you don’t enjoy spicy recipes.
 It will still have a hint of heat, but it shouldn’t be overwhelming if you’re sensitive to it.